mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 - bash: a shell script that depends on dcmtk, dcm2niix and jq.
 The example application converts all image series into Nifti and extract the matrix size from one of the DICOM files.
 - webapp: a visualization environment providing a single page web-application

 Now you have a folder for your project's source code.
 In order to develop our pipeline we will use another data folder with test DICOM images.
-Also, set the temporay directory to our current directory.
-This will ensure we can see the data folder used as input to our workflow.
+Also, set the temporary directory to the current directory.
+This will ensure we can see the data folder provided to the workflow.

 ```bash
 cd project01